adnan1210/Web-Scraping/README.md

 ## Caution

 This web scraping is not applicable for all websites.
 This can retrive data from the specific website that has mentioned in the code.

-## Attenttion

-This is temporary repo.
-This task is uploaded for a interview session.